isabella232/experience-manager-dispatcher.de-DE/help/using/dispatcher-configuration.md

 `/ignoreEINTR "1"`

 Durch das Festlegen von `/ignoreEINTR` auf `"1"` liest der Dispatcher so lange weiter Daten, bis die vollständige Antwort erfasst wurde.
-Der Standardwert ist „0“ und deaktiviert die Option.
+The default value is `0` and deactivates the option.

 ## Entwerfen von Mustern für glob-Eigenschaften {#designing-patterns-for-glob-properties}

 In einigen Abschnitten in der Dispatcher-Konfigurationsdatei werden `glob`-Eigenschaften als Auswahlkriterien für Clientanforderungen verwendet.
-Die Werte der glob-Eigenschaften sind Muster, die der Dispatcher mit einem Aspekt der Anforderung abgleicht, wie etwa der Pfad der angeforderten Ressource oder die IP-Adresse des Clients.
-Die Elemente im `/filter`-Abschnitt verwenden beispielsweise glob-Muster, um die Pfade der Seiten zu identifizieren, mit denen der Dispatcher interagiert oder die der Dispatcher zurückweist.
+The values of `glob` properties are patterns that Dispatcher compares to an aspect of the request, such as the path of the requested resource, or the IP address of the client.
+For example, the items in the `/filter` section use `glob` patterns to identify the paths of the pages that Dispatcher acts on or rejects.

-Die glob-Werte können Platzhalterzeichen und alphanumerische Zeichen enthalten, um das Muster zu definieren.
+The `glob` values can include wildcard characters and alphanumeric characters to define the pattern.

 | Platzhalterzeichen | Beschreibung | Beispiele |
 |--- |--- |--- |